ZGC-EmbodyAI/LangForce/README.md

 ```bash
   --datasets.vla_data.CoT_prompt "{instruction}"
 ```

 LangForce internally constructs two branches:

-  prior:     <action_query_tokens> + instruction
+**prior**:     `<action_query_tokens>` + instruction

-  posterior: instruction + <action_query_tokens>
+**posterior**: instruction + `<action_query_tokens>`

 The KL/LLR regularizer depends on extracting the same language span from both branches.
 If the prompt is wrapped, for example:

-  Your task is {instruction}.
+`Your task is {instruction}.`

-  the action-query tokens may be inserted inside the wrapper text, causing the language span extraction to fail.
+The action-query tokens may be inserted inside the wrapper text, causing the language span extraction to fail.
 In that case kl_loss can silently become 0.0, meaning the KL/LLR regularizer is not actually participating in training.

 ## 🙏 Acknowledgements